General Recruitment Information

 *Scholarship – Every sorority strives to maintain a high chapter grade point average, therefore each must consider a woman’s ability to adhere to its scholastic standards.

-*GPA Requirement – Although some universities require a 2.5 for admittance, many sororities require a 3.0 or greater to be considered for membership.
+*GPA Requirement – Although some universities require a 2.5 for admittance, some sororities may have higher GPA requirements.
+Check your college Panhellenic page for specifics.